Dissipative Unified Dark Fluid: Observational Constraints: Data Analysis

 where $p(\bm{\Theta})$ is the parameters prior, and $p(\bm{D})$, known as the evidence, is the probability of observing the data.
-It is constant and can be set equal to $1$ since, after all, we got the observations.
-The probability $p\left(\bm{D | \Theta}\right)$ is the expected distribution of data given the parameters - likelihood - and is given by:
+The evidence $p(\bm{D})$ is constant and can be set equal to $1$ since, after all, we got the observations.
+The probability $p\left(\bm{D | \Theta}\right)$ is the expected distribution of data given the parameters, likelihood, and is given by:

 where

 with d represents each data group.